 Profile

-Cerezyme® has demonstrated long-term efficacy, and established safety profiles with 20 years of real-world experience in the treatment of Gaucher disease1–5
+Cerezyme® has demonstrated long-term efficacy, and generally well tolerated safety profiles with 20 years of real-world experience in the treatment of Gaucher disease1–5

 Demonstrated efficacy in visceral and haematological parameters5,6